robotframework/robotframework/doc/python/PythonTutorial.rst

     TypeError: test() takes at least 1 non-keyword argument (0 given)

 * Robot Framework keywords can have default values but they are always used with positional arguments.
-For example if above :code:`hello` method was used as a keyword, it could be used with zero or one argument, and :code:`test` could be used with one to four arguments.
+For example, if the above :code:`hello` method was used as a keyword, it could be used with zero or one argument, and :code:`test` could be used with one to four arguments.

-* Dive Into Python has good explanation for about optional and named arguments: http://diveintopython.org/power_of_introspection/optional_arguments.html
+* Dive Into Python explains both optional and named arguments very well: http://diveintopython.org/power_of_introspection/optional_arguments.html